arturoarias12/PeruFootballResults/README.md

 All data was manually collected via web search.

 ## License
-This project is licensed under CC BY-NC-SA 4.0.
+This project is licensed under a Custom License.
 See the [LICENSE](LICENSE) file for more details.